 We’ve all got them.
 The drawer where everything that doesn’t have a place goes.
 Small bins are a great way to organize the objects you’ll find in here, but the garbage can might be the best way to go for some of these things.

 Once you have made these areas neat as can be, you might need a personal storage unit for some of those extra items.
-Look no further than Gotham Mini Storage for all of your storage needs.
+Look no further than Gotham Mini Storage (the leader in Manhattan mini storage) for all of your storage needs.
 Get in touch with us now to learn about a free truck on your move-in day.